mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 In tunnel mode the ":authority" pseudo-header field of the CONNECT-IP request contain the host and listing port of the proxy itself.
 In this mode the proxy just blindly forwards all payload on it outfacing interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling associiation.
 However, a proxy MUST offer this service only for known clients and clients MUST present a valid authenfication certificate during connection establishment.
 The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward is the IP address matches a set of registered client IP address.
 Optionally a proxy also MAY offer this service only for a limited set of target addresses.
 In such a case the proxy SHOULD also inspect the destination IP address and reject packets with unknown destination address with an error message.

 ## Flow Forwarding mode

 In flow forwarding mode the CONNECT-IP method establishes an outgoing IP flow, from the MASQUE server's external address to the target server's address specified by the client.
 The method also enables reception and relaying of the reverse IP flow from the target address to the MASQUE server to ensure that return traffic can be received by the client.
 However, it does not support flow establishment by an external server.
 This specification supports forwarding of incoming traffic to one of the clients only if an active mapping has previously been created based on an IP-CONNECT request.

-This mode cover the point-to-point use case and allows for flow-based optimizations.
+This mode covers the point-to-point use case and allows for flow-based optimizations.
 As the target IP address and port is provided by the client as part of the CONNECT-IP request and the sources address is anyway selected by the proxy, in this mode the palyoad does not contain the IP header as part of the payload between the client and proxy in order to reduce overhead.
 Other information that might be needed to construct the IP header or to inform the client about information from received IP packets can be signalled as part of the CONNECT-IP requst or using HTTP CAPSULATE frames
 {{!I-D.schinazi-quic-h3-datagram}} later.

+As such, in flow forwarding mode usually one upper-layer end-to-end connection is associated to one CONNECT-IP forwarding association.
+While it would be possible for a client to use the same forwadring association for multiple end-to-end connections to the same target server, as long as they all require the same Protocol (IPv4) / Next Header (IPv6) value, this would lead to the use of the same flow ID for all connections.
+As such this is not recommended for connection-oriented transmissions.

 This proposal is based on the analysis provided in
 {{?I-D.westerlund-masque-transport-issues}} indicating that most information in the IP header is either IP flow related or can or even should be provided by the proxy as the IP communication endpoint without the need for input from the client.
-The only information identified that requires client interaction is ECN
+The only information identified that requires client interaction is ECN {{RFC3168}}
-{{RFC3168}} and ICMP {{RFC0792}} {{RFC4443}} handling.
+and ICMP {{RFC0792}} {{RFC4443}} handling.

-This document uses an IP flow definition that is tighter than just source and destination address of the IP packet.
+Therefore, flow forwading mode uses an IP flow definition that is tighter than just source and destination address of the IP packet.
 To reduce the overhead a number of IP header field values that are static in the context of an upper layer protocol connection, e.g. when UDP or TCP are used, are associated with an MASQUE IP flow at creation.
 These fields include the Protocol (IPv4) / Next Header (IPv6), IPv6 flow label, Diffserv Code Point (DSCP), TTL / Hop Limit, where a default value or locally generated value based on the CONNECT-IP context is sufficient.
 Signalling of other dedicated values may be desired in certain deployments, e.g for DCSP {{RFC2474}}.
 However, DSCP is in any case a challenge due to local domain dependency of the used DSCP values and the forwarding behavior and traffic treatment they represent.
-Future use cases for DSCP, as well as new IPv6 extension headers or destination header options{{RFC8200}} may require additional signaling.
+Future use cases for DSCP, as well as new IPv6 extension headers or destination header options {{RFC8200}} may require additional signaling.
 Therefore, it is important that the signaling is extensible.

-Following the points above, this document assumes that usually one upper-layer end-to-end connection is associated to one CONNECT-IP request/one tunnelling association.
-While it would be possible for a client to use the same tunnelling association for multiple end-to-end connections to the same target server, as long as they all require the same Protocol (IPv4) / Next Header (IPv6) value, this would lead to the use of the same flow ID for all connections and complicate the use of ECN as feedback cannot be associated with a single packet/connection.
-As such this is not recommended for connection-oriented transmissions.
-Alternatively, the proposed approach in this document could be extended to support per-packet signalling in HTTP datagrams and DATA frames on streams to address this restriction, however, this would increase per-packet overhead and design decisions in this document where taken in order minimise byte overhead.

-## Motivation of IP flow model for flow forwarding
+### Motivation of IP flow model for flow forwarding

-The chose IP flow model is selected due to several advantages:
+The chosen IP flow model is selected due to several advantages:

+  * Minimized per packet overhead: The per packet overhead is reduced to basic framing of the IP payload for each IP packet and flow identifiers.

   * Shared functionality with CONNECT-UDP: The UDP flow proxying functionality of CONNECT-UDP will need to establish, store and process the same IP header